caraya/personal-blog/content/blog/were-all-api-designers.md

       type={type}
       className={`${baseStyles} ${variants[variant]} ${className}`}
       disabled={isLoading || rest.disabled}
-      // Spread the rest of the props here allows the developer
+      // Spreading the rest of the props allows the developer
-      // to use advanced features (like aria-attributes)
+      // to use advanced features (like aria-attributes) natively.
-      // without us having to manually code them.
       {...rest}
     >
       {isLoading ?
 'Loading...' : children}